core-ncsrd/CCM-Manager/README.md

 - Upload, store, and update CCM ledger entries with content hashing and timestamps
 - Generate and upload SBOM, CBOM, SaaSBOM, and related certification scheme data
 - Forward ledger records to multiple endpoints asynchronously
-- Trigger chain processes and SDT (Software Delivery Token) sending
+- Trigger chain processes and SDT (Security Digital Twin) sending
 - Interact with external services for OSCAL profiles and delete triggers
 - Basic error handling and validation with JSON responses